 Fill in the contact form below and we will get in touch with you to discuss your requirements

-Why Are All Snowflakes Different?by Gary Reading, Nov 2018
+Why Are All Snowflakes Different?by Well Polished Swansea, Nov 2018

 You may have heard that no two snowflakes are exactly alike.
 That isn’t totally true, although the chance of finding twin snowflakes is very, very, very unlikely.

 Scientists estimate the chances of two snowflakes being exactly alike are about 1 in 1 million trillion (that’s a 1 followed by 18 zeros).
 Meteorologists think that there are 1 trillion, trillion, trillion (a 1 with 36 zeros!) different types of snowflakes.

 Snow forms in very cold clouds containing water droplets and ice crystals.
 As water droplets attach themselves to ice crystals, they freeze, creating an even larger ice crystal.